Where Can You Find A Pulse

 The pulse you feel is a direct consequence of the cardiac cycle—the rhythmic sequence of events that occur during a single heartbeat.
 This cycle involves the contraction and relaxation of the heart's chambers (atria and ventricles), leading to the ejection of blood into the circulatory system.

 The pulse wave travels along the arterial system, progressively diminishing in amplitude as it moves further away from the heart.
-This is why the pulse is most easily felt in arteries closer to the surface of the skin, like those in the wrist, neck, and groin.
+In practice, this is why the pulse is most easily felt in arteries closer to the surface of the skin, like those in the wrist, neck, and groin.
 The characteristics of the pulse wave—amplitude (strength), frequency (rate), and rhythm—reflect the underlying state of the cardiovascular system.
 Changes in these characteristics can provide valuable clues about underlying medical conditions.

 The elasticity of the arteries also plays a significant role in the perception of the pulse.
 As we age, the arteries tend to lose their elasticity (arteriosclerosis), making the pulse feel harder and less easily palpable.
 This can also lead to higher blood pressure.